Yew Tree Restaurant @ Muckross Park

 We came down for a pre-dinner drink in the Monks Bar which has a very cool clubby Havana feel – wood panelled walls, blazing fire, deep leather sofas – dark, relaxing and intimate.
 We were brought some delicious little canapies with our cocktails which got us into the relaxed mode.

-There are two dining options at the Muckross Park – G.B.
-Shaw’s fine dining restaurant and Molly Darcy’s Bar, which is full of character in the original old part of the building, where we have eaten on many an occasion and which does excellent casual food.
+There are two dining options at the Muckross Park – The Yew Tree Restaurant and The Jarvey's Rest Bar, which is full of character in the original old part of the building, where we have eaten on many an occasion and which does excellent casual food.
 They do great every popular dishes such as salads and light meals including Clonakilty Black pudding and warm bacon salad as well as Caesar or Nicoise salads.
 They also do great posh fish n chips with Pommes Pont Neuf and mushy peas as well as lovely homemade burgers with all the trimmings, not to mention a great Irish Stew.
-They also now do a Madras chicken curry and Asian Thai prawns, as well as Molly’s Italian Tortellini.
+They also now do a Madras chicken curry and Asian Thai prawns.

 View Restaurant On Map